Speak to real business finance experts who really understand business finance

 Production costs

 If you intend to produce your own content, you should already have a clear understanding of the costs involved.
 A high-quality dramatic production could easily top £1 million per hour.
 Reality TV might cost tens of thousands, while Vox Pops or reportage could be produced at a fraction of that.
+It all depends on your company's USP and how best to get that across to your target audience.

-Marketing and Website
+Marketing and website

 Securing your business’ name in domain form (.com, .co.uk. etc) will be vital.
 Registering a suitable name may cost only a few pounds, but if you need to buy a name that is already registered, you may need to negotiate with its registered owner.
 You may need to pay hundreds, or even thousands, of pounds to get a particularly valuable domain name.
 Using a variation, such as a .biz domain rather than the more familiar .com might be a more affordable alternative.